benadelm/KOLIMOtoText/README.md

 The XHTML tags with special treatment are:

 * generally, the contents of HTML block elements (`div`, `p`, `ol`, `ul`, `blockquote`, `h1` to `h6`) are surrounded by one empty line before and after
-* `br` indicates a line break and normally leads to a line break in the output (see below for exceptions)
+* `br` indicates a line break and normally leads to a line break in the output (see *hyphenation heuristic* below for exceptions)
 * a line break is also inserted before the contents of `tr` (table row)
 * `img` indicates an image and cannot be represented in plain text; its contents are skipped, but in `human` conversion mode, <span lang="de">`[Bild]`</span> is inserted as a placeholder
 * if an `a` element has a `class` attribute with value `pageref` (`<a class="pageref">`), it contains a page number and is skipped; otherwise, no special processing takes place